I’m willing to bet that today, the typical campaign at any brand uses a media mix.

 Let’s dive into how it works, review some stats, and see some brand examples.

-A media mix is a marketing term for the channels a business uses to meet its marketing goals.
-It's a phrase for the mediums a brand employs in its overall marketing strategy, such as billboards, email, websites, and social media.
+A media mix is a marketing term for the combination of channels a business uses to meet its marketing goals.
+It can include billboards, email, websites, and social media.
 Businesses might refer to their marketing mix when thinking about how to hit future campaign goals.

 A media mix is another term for an overview of the channels businesses choose to execute their marketing strategies on.
 Ultimately, media mix optimization is the process of analyzing the performance of those channels.

 Think about the last campaign you saw from one of your favorite brands.
 What did they do differently that really clicked with you?
 By incorporating a media mix into your yearly planning, you can narrow down what resonates with your audience.

 To see how a media mix works for a campaign, let’s use makeup brand The Lip Bar’s latest campaign: "Something BAWSE is coming."

 To build anticipation around its latest product launch and celebrate its 10-year company anniversary, The Lip Bar launched a multi-channel campaign that reached audiences both online and offline.